 Electric version of the Fiat Ducato will cost from £46,675 excluding VAT, after the government grant

 Fiat Professional, the Italian manufacturer's commercial-vehicle arm, has announced UK pricing for its e-Ducato electric van, which will start at £46,675 excluding VAT once the government's plug-in van grant has been deducted.
 Orders are now being taken for the full range of panel van, chassis cab and passenger minibus versions (pictured above).

 Fiat says total cost of ownership (TCO) has been a key focus in the model's development, and confirmed that the E-Ducato will be offered in the same range of body variants as the diesel equivalent, with load volumes from 10 to 17 cubic metres and a maximum payload of 1,950kg.

+Normal, Eco and Power driving modes allow for flexibility between maximising range or motor power as needed depending on the job at hand.
 Fiat describes the E-Ducato as "100% connected", with a suite of connectivity features that'll allow it to slot into fleet-management systems of larger operators.

-Its unveiling follows similar announcements of electric versions of the Peugeot Boxer and Citroen Relay, sister models to the Fiat.
+This model's unveiling follows similar announcements of electric versions of the Peugeot Boxer and Citroen Relay, sister models to the Fiat.
 However, it seems all three won't use the same electric powertrain: while the Citroen and Peugeot are getting a third-party conversion by BD Auto, the E-Ducato is being described as "designed and developed by FCA [Fiat Chrysler Automobiles]".

 In addition to the Boxer and Relay, the E-Ducato will also be a rival for the Renault Master Z.E. and Mercedes eSprinter in the large electric van class.
 All these models are aimed at urban-based delivery companies with short, multi-drop routes, enabling them to continue operating as low or zero-emissions zones are introduced to cities.